Code-Institute-Submissions/colinshaw1-new_dawn_fitness_JanResub/README.md

 • Git for storing files and deployment

-• Heroku is used for final deployment
+• Heroku is used for the final deployment

 • Gitpod for design